Motlakz/advice-generator-app/README.md

 ### Continued development

-I will always take every opportunity to hone my JaaScript Skills from intermediate to advanced concepts.
+I will always take every opportunity to hone my JavaScript Skills from intermediate to advanced concepts.
 I hope to grow into frameworks as I build.

 ### Useful resources